 Columbia Care entered the Washington, D.C. market in 2012.
-It operates in this market through its wholly- owned subsidiaries, Columbia Care DC LLC ("Columbia Care DC") and VentureForth LLC ("VentureForth").
+It operates in this market through its wholly- owned subsidiary, Columbia Care DC LLC ("Columbia Care DC").
+Additionally, Columbia Care has entered into a management services arrangement with VentureForth LLC ("VentureForth").
+Pursuant to this arrangement, Columbia Care has agreed to provide management services to VentureForth for a fee.
 VentureForth holds two licenses from the Washington D.C.
 Alcoholic Beverage Regulation Administration, one (1) license to cultivate and manufacture medical cannabis and one (1) license to dispense medical cannabis.
 Since July 2015, Columbia Care operates a separate cultivation facility through Columbia Care DC, pursuant to a license from the Washington D.C.
 Department of Alcoholic Beverage Regulation Administration to cultivate medical cannabis.